NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/TranslationLogicDosage.md

 - 2 hours after breakfast

-- in the morning and in the evening
+- during the morning, at a meal

 - at night